 Now that you know how starting a high school club can boost your college application, check out this step-by-step guide breaking down how to successfully establish your own club.

-The first thing you need to do is decide what your club is all about.
-Make a list of all the interests, activities, and hobbies you enjoy, and see if it is something your club can focus on.
-It would be much easier to start a club based on your interests.
-Tip: it would be a good idea to do a background check on your school’s current clubs to see if any of your club ideas already exist.
+Make a list of all the interests, activities, and hobbies you enjoy and see if any of them can be the focus of your club.
+Tip: It would be a good idea to do a background check on your school’s current clubs to see if any of your club ideas already exist.

 Now that the club's theme is established, you need to be more specific.
 Think about the purpose of your club; what goals are there to achieve?
 What activities will members take part in?